 Beyond Chloride: Quantifying Localized Impacts of Road Salts on Urban Waters

-While freshwater salinization is a rather serious environmental issue in its own right, it may in fact be the least of our concerns.
-Salts may serve as indicators of larger environmental problems that would otherwise go undetected by current monitoring by public agencies.
+While freshwater salinization is a serious environmental issue in its own right, it may in fact be the least of our concerns.
+Salts may also serve as indicators of larger environmental problems that would otherwise go undetected in current monitoring by public agencies.

-1. Understand freshwater salinization as a water quality concern.
+1. Understand freshwater salinization as a water quality concern

-3. Understand the need to characterize local conditions with the best available data.
+3. Understand the need to characterize local conditions with the best available data

 ABOUT THE PRESENTER